Extra Crunch roundup: UiPath’s IPO filing, predicting revenue, how to pivot properly, much more – TechCrunch

 Few people are more knowledgeable on the topic of how founders should manage their finances than Alexa von Tobel.

-She is a certified financial planner, started her own company in the midst of the recession (which happened to be a wildly successful personal finance startup that sold for hundreds of millions of dollars), and is now a VC who invests and advises founders.
+She is a certified financial planner, started her own company in the midst of the recession (which happened to be a wildly successful personal finance startup that sold for hundreds of millions of dollars) and is now a VC who invests and advises founders.

 At Early Stage 2021, she gave a presentation on how founders should think about managing their own wealth.
 Startup founders can often put all their money into their venture and end up paying more attention to the finances of their company than their own bank account.